Graduate Degrees & Certificates

 The Master of Arts is a two-year degree for students completing or with a baccalaureate degree in hand.
 It includes a minimum of 27 hours of coursework, and the degree is completed by the submission and successful defense of a thesis grounded in original research.
 The Department does not admit students to pursue a non-thesis M.A.

-Students concentrating on Archival Studies or Public History are eligible to receive a Certificate in Archival Studies or Public History in addition to their M.A. in History.
-These certificate programs are designed to give students a grounding in the fundamentals of those fields and to directly prepare our graduates for employment in archival and public history organizations.
-The History Department is not accepting applications for the certificate in Archival Studies for the 2017 application cycle.
-Applicants may still apply for the Public History certificate
+Students concentrating on Public History are eligible to receive a Certificate in Public History in addition to their M.A. in History.
+These certificate programs are designed to give students a grounding in the fundamentals of Public History and to directly prepare our graduates for employment in public history organizations.

 M.A. students may also continue their studies by moving onto the Ph.D. program.
 While Auburn baccalaureates are eligible to apply for the M.A. program, they will not be admitted into the Department's Ph.D. program unless they have completed or are completing a master's degree elsewhere.

-The History Department at Auburn also offers a Certificate in Archival Studies and a Certificate in Public History, both to students enrolled in the Department's M.A. and Ph.D. degree programs, and to students who have already completed a M.L.I.S. or M.A. in History at Auburn or elsewhere.
+The History Department at Auburn also offers a Certificate in Public History, both to students enrolled in the Department's M.A. and Ph.D. degree programs, and to students who have already completed a M.L.I.S. or M.A. in History at Auburn or elsewhere.

 Students interested in graduate study in history should follow the links above which provide a basic introduction to our program.
 More detailed information about specific policies, etc., aimed at students currently enrolled, is also available in the Department's Graduate Handbook.